autonomical1/ObsidianBackup/Chapter 17 Notes.md

 	- Light wave reflected partially from any boundary between 2 transparent media with different indices of refraction
 	- light wave undergoes a phase change if it reflects from a boundary at which index of refraction increases
 		- no phase change occurs when index decreases
 	- For thin, transparent film, most of the light is transmitted into the film.
-Some light re
+Some light reflects off of the first (air-film) boundary, and some of it is reflected at the second (film-glass) boundary
+		- reflected waves interfere
+	- If waves are in phase - constructive interference occurs
+	- If waves are out of phase - destructive interference occurs.
+	- **path-length difference**: $$\Delta d = 2t$$